openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ### Parameter 99: ???
 Motion Clear Time

 This parameter is configured the time to clear motion event after a motion event detected.
 Time to motion clear, the device will send a clear event report to controller.
 Unit: Second.
 Available settings: 0 ...
-30000
+30000.
+Default: 30
 Values in the range 1 to 30000 may be set.

 The manufacturer defined default value is ```30```.